 In 1975, Dr. Henry Heard Marshall developed a rose that he named after Adelaide.
 The rose is deep pink, with a mild fragrance, and is able to withstand very cold winters.
 A fitting tribute to a strong and inspirational woman.

 A Stamp for Adelaide

 In 1993, Canada Post issued a portrait stamp, designed by Heather Cooper.

-In 2003, the Hoodless Garden, was created as a part of numerous celebrations to mark the 100th anniversary of the founding of the MacDonald Institute in Guelph, Ontario.
+In 2003, the Hoodless Garden was created as a part of numerous celebrations to mark the 100th anniversary of the founding of the MacDonald Institute in Guelph, Ontario.
 As one looks out over the Hoodless Garden, one is struck by a silver outline of Adelaide’s face.
-Cut out of 1/4″ aluminum with a jigsaw, the sculpture by artist Jan Noestheden towers over the close observer.
-Jan stated, “I designed the aluminum portrait of Adelaide Hoodless in 2000, as an homage to a great woman, larger than life”.
-Jan mounted it 6″ away from the wall, allowing light to shine through the image, casting a shadow onto the wall that moves with the sun.
+Cut out of 1/4″ aluminium, the sculpture by artist Jan Noestheden towers over the close observer.
+Jan stated, “I designed the aluminium portrait of Adelaide Hoodless in 2000, as an homage to a great woman, larger than life”.
+Jan mounted it 6 inches away from the wall, allowing light to shine through the image, casting a shadow onto the wall that moves with the sun.
 This sculpture is not only beautiful; it is a metaphorical statement on Adelaide’s historical accomplishments and her enduring impact.

 One hundred years after the death of Adelaide Hunter Hoodless, her commemoration does not exist in quantity, but it does exist in quality.
 Women around the world know her name, and through the organisations she founded, people are cared for, women have increased mutual support, and those who work in the home are well-supported and respected.